Education Data and Statistics Commission (EDS Commission)

 World Education Statistics 2024

-The UIS has produced the World Education Statistics 2024 marking the start of a new series of annual publications by the UIS and coinciding with the Institute’s 25th anniversary.
-This publication features highlights on various targets of SDG 4 covering primary and secondary education, early childhood, vocational and higher education, skills for work, gender parity, literacy, and more.
-It also includes tables with available data for all countries from 2015 to 2024.
+The UIS has launched World Education Statistics 2024, marking the beginning of a new annual publication series.
+This publication highlights progress across various SDG 4 targets, including primary and secondary education, early childhood education, vocational and higher education, workforce skills, gender parity, literacy, and more.
+It also features tables presenting available data for all countries from 2015 to 2024.

-The publication is accompanied by an interactive app that displays UIS data on the global map, making it easy to search and visualize all UIS indicators.
+An accompanying interactive app allows users to explore UIS data on a global map, making it easy to search and visualize all indicators.

 Technical Advisory Group on SDG indicator 4.1.1

-For more information: refer to the page TAG on SDG 4.1.1a.
+For more information, refer to this page: TAG on SDG 4.1.1a.

 SDG 4 Scorecard progress report on national benchmarks: focus on teachers